-Getting the right cover to protect both yours and your family’s belongings is important – don’t forget you’ll have to cover your books, carpets and curtains, and the kids’ Xbox, as well as the flatscreen TV and your jewellery.
+Don’t forget you’ll need a policy that covers your books, carpets and curtains, and the kids’ X-Box, as well as the TV and your jewellery.

 After that it’s just a case of answering any questions you still might have, and helping with any forms that need signing and sending out.